Syeda-Umaima/NoonVision/README.md

 ## 🚀 Usage

 1. **Allow permissions** - Click "Allow" when prompted for camera and microphone access
-2. **Speak a command** - Clearly say one of the trigger phrases
+2. **Click the microphone** - Press the record button and speak a command
+3. **Wait for processing** - The app will detect objects in the camera view
-3. **View results** - See detected objects with bounding boxes
+4. **View and listen** - See detected objects with bounding boxes and hear the audio description
-4. **Listen** - Hear the audio description of what was detected

 ## 🔧 Technical Details

 - **Models**: YOLOv8m for object detection, Whisper-tiny for speech recognition
 - **Platform**: CPU-only optimization
-- **Framework**: Gradio 4.44.1+ for web interface
+- **Framework**: Gradio 4.48.0 for stable web interface
 - **Compatibility**: Fully compatible with Hugging Face Spaces

-## 📁 Project Structure
-noonvision/
-│
-├── app.py # Main application
-├── requirements.txt # Python dependencies
-├── README.md # Documentation
-└── .gitattributes # Git LFS configuration

-text

 ## ⚠️ Notes